 In The Angel of Darkness, performing the level skip cheat and selecting the first level allowed Lara to climb down the ladder at the end of the stage without obtaining the gate key beforehand.
 By doing this, the cutscene to end the level is never triggered, allowing the player to explore a hidden training level which was removed from the official release.
 Despite being incomplete, it is interesting to note that the tutorial explains how to perform certain actions essential to the gameplay.

 The ZX Spectrum game The Great Escape.
 You can give chocolate to a prisoner, who'll distract the guards in exchange for the bribe gift ... but you can also offer it to the stove, which will start moving around your room (to the same in-game effect).
 Also, unlocking a door improves your morale (which serves as the game's Life Meter); but nothing prevents you from repeatedly using the key on the door after it has been unlocked.

 Little Big Adventure 2 has the famous "jump-save-bug", which allows players to jump to infinite heights by saving and loading the game in mid-jump.
 This allowed skipping large parts of the game and reaching places which are normally unreachable.

-There was a glitch in Resident Evil 4 in which you could juggle an airborne enemy.
+There was a glitch in Onimusha in which you could juggle an airborne enemy.
 This glitch was fixed before the game was released, but the testers thought it was so cool that they had to use it somewhere.
 Thus the combat system for Devil May Cry was born.